Chebyshev pseudosite matrix product state approach for the spectral functions of electron-phonon coupling systems: Acknowledgement

 \section{Acknowledgement}

 Pei-Yuan Zhao thanks Zheng-Tao Xu for useful discussions.
-This work is supported by the National Natural Science Foundation of China (NSFC) (Grant No. 12174214 and No. 92065205), the National Key R\&D Program of China (Grant No. 2018YFA0306504), and the Innovation Program for Quantum Science and Technology (Project 2-9-4).
+This work is supported by the National Natural Science Foundation of China (NSFC) (Grant No. 12174214 and No. 92065205), the National Key R\&D Program of China (Grant No. 2018YFA0306504), and the Innovation Program for Quantum Science and Technology (Grant No. 2021ZD0302100).